tbrunsch/Marple/README.md

   1. The method `displayText` lets you specify how to display objects of a certain class.
 Marple currently defines special logic to display instances of the following classes: `String`, `char`/`Character`, `Object`, `Frame`, `AbstractButton`, `JLabel`, and `JTextComponent`.
 A sample usage of the method is `builder.displayText(char.class, c -> "'" + c + "'")`.

   1. The method `objectView` lets you specify constructors/factory methods for `ObjectView` instances for a certain type of object.
-Each `ObjectView` describes one tab in the inspection dialog, so the available tabs depend on the inspected object.
+Each `ObjectView` describes one tab in the inspection dialog.
+The available tabs depend on the inspected object.
 Note that the class argument only serves as a first filter for deciding which tabs to create and which not.
 The factory method you provide may return `null` if there should be no tab for a given object although the class is as expected.

+### Object Views

+Instances of `ObjectView` describe tabs in the inspection dialog.
+The method `getViewName()` is used to determine the tab title.
+The method `getViewComponent()` returns the component that is displayed on the tab.

+`ObjectView`s provide a way to store and load their current settings via the methods `getViewSettings()` and `applyViewSettings()`.
+There are two scenarios when view settings are applied:

+  1. When navigating in the inspection history by using the "Back" and "Forward" buttons, then the view settings associated with the element in the history are restored.

+  1. When inspecting a new object, then the current view settings are applied as good as possible and reasonable to the view for the new object.

+As a rule of thumb, general settings are always applied, whereas object-dependent settings are only applied in the first scenario.
+To distinguish between both scenarios, the method `applyViewSettings()` gets an argument of type `ObjectView.ViewSettingsOrigin` describing where the view settings stem from: `ObjectView.ViewSettingsOrigin.SAME_CONTEXT` refers to the first scenario, in which all settings should be applied. `ObjectView.ViewSettingsOrigin.OTHER_CONTEXT` refers to the second scenario, in which only general settings should be transferred.

 ## Security Settings